 |Lifestage:||Fresh or shelf-stable “Unkibble”|

-Spot & Tango get our pick for premium choice of senior dog food for sensitive stomachs.
+Spot & Tango get our 3rd spot choice for best senior dog food for sensitive stomachs.
 Spot and Tango have different food types available to fit your individual needs.
 Not only do they have three UnKibble recipes, which are shelf-stable foods.
 They also have three different options for fresh recipes.

 All the UnKibble recipes are made with fresh, whole ingredients and contain no artificial preservatives, fillers, or additives.
 It is called Unkibble because, unlike regular dry kibble, is not extruded and contains no meat meals or powdered mystery substances.
 It is created by using a fresh dry process to maintain nutritional quality.